Depending on your enquiry, there are a number of ways to get in touch with the Practice.

 The most urgent cases are prioritised and patients with a less urgent need or a routine request may have to wait a little longer.

-For clinically urgent health concerns we aim to offer an appointment on the same day or the next Practice day.
+For clinically urgent health concerns we aim to offer an appointment on the same day or the next practice day.

 Our team is working hard to respond to all requests as quickly as possible and we aim to minimise any potential delays.